-The control system closes only those elements of the sun protection that cast a shadow onto the dome's terrace; the other elements remain open to maximize the transparency of the dome and the associated views.
-At the same time, the textile sun protection is slightly transparent and therefore allows views to the outside even when activated.
+The control system closes only those elements of the sunshade that cast a shadow on the dome's terrace, leaving the other elements open to maximize the dome's transparency and associated views.
+At the same time, the textile sunshade is slightly transparent and therefore allows views to the outside even when activated.

-Although the sun protection and glazing absorb heat, it cannot reach the users of the terrace because a natural airflow dissipates it: Opposite ventilation openings are located in the dome for cross-ventilation.
-In addition, sealable roof openings will help to increase the airflow taking advantage of the thermal stack effect.
-Retractable wind shields help to reduce the air velocities on the terrace and avoid draft situations in winter.
+Although the sunshade and window glazing absorb the heat, it cannot reach the visitors of the terrace because a natural airflow dissipates it: There are opposing vents in the dome for cross-ventilation and at the highest point of the dome there are operable openings that increase airflow, taking advantage of the thermal stack effect.
+Optional retractable wind shields help to reduce the air velocities on the terrace to avoid draft situations in winter.

 In addition to all passive measures, the terrace floor can be mildly conditioned using a thermal active slab system embedded in the floor, enhancing the thermal experience of visitors.
 Thermal simulations have shown that overheating hours can be limited to approximately 10% of the occupying times.
 For winter, only during 1% of the occupying hours, temperatures will be perceived slightly to cold.